quirkey/stackprof-remote/README.md

 ## Description

-stackprof-remote consists of a middleware for easy creation and retreival of StackProf sampling profiler dumps from a remote machine, and a wrapper around pry (stackprof-cli) to create an interactive session for navigating dump files.
+stackprof-remote consists of a middleware for easy creation and retrieval of StackProf sampling profiler dumps from a remote machine, and a wrapper around pry (stackprof-cli) to create an interactive session for navigating dump files.

 Currently, this is aimed at Rails apps running with unicorn, but there are options that should make it usable with any Rack app.
 In the future, I'd like to see it work with Resque and non-rack applications, too.